iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 ## Dataflows
 No need to be in the mapping file.
-StartLeft will detect them and will fill the OTM dataflow automatically detecting the custom name, the source, and the destination
+StartLeft will detect them and will fill the OTM dataflow automatically detecting the custom name, the source, and the destination.
 ## Threats
 No need to be in the mapping file.
-StartLeft will detect them and will fill the OTM threats automatically
+StartLeft will detect them and will fill the OTM threats automatically.
 ## Mitigations
 No need to be in the mapping file.
-StartLeft will detect them and will fill the OTM mitigations automatically
+StartLeft will detect them and will fill the OTM mitigations automatically.